 Most Realtors complete real estate transactions behind the scenes, only involving their clients when necessary.
 Realtors do this intentionally, as they understand that their clients hired them so that they need not be concerned with the day-to-day ...

 Posted by Tony Mariotti on February 6, 2019 in Buying a Home

 Sierra Interactive Review: Real Estate Websites by Sierra Interactive

-On November 15, 2018, I finished migrating one of my real estate websites to the Sierra Interactive platform.
-What follows is a Sierra Interactive review based on setting up and deploying RubyHome.
+On November 15, 2018, I finished migrating one of my luxury real estate websites, RubyHome, to the Sierra Interactive platform.
+What follows is a Sierra Interactive review based on setting up and re-deploying the site.

 Posted by Tony Mariotti on January 11, 2019 in Articles for Realtors